walterbamert/laravel-fullcalendar/README.md

 # Laravel fullcalendar component
 Notice: This is a fork of  Edofre/laravel-fullcalendar package, which I have grown to love and use.
 My intention is to bring it up to code compliance for the newer versions of Laravel.
-I have just forked his code and except for the README I have done not work.
+I have just forked his code and except for the README I have done no work.
 DO NOT USE THIS CODE!!!
 See https://github.com/Edofre/laravel-fullcalendar for the original package.
 ## Installation